People in the EU - statistics on origin of residents

 The data presented in Figure 6 relates to the whole of the foreign-born population.
 It should be borne in mind that many foreign-born migrants decide to move residence when they are relatively young adults (often without a family) and some may decide to return to their country of birth when they are approaching or have reached retirement; the impact of this is to push up the share of economically active people (employed or unemployed) among the foreign-born population.
 By contrast, some people may decide to move residence in their retirement, and the impact of this is to push down the share of economically active people among the foreign-born population of the destination country.

-Figure 7 provides an analysis of activity rates for those persons of working age (15–64 years), according to their place of birth; note that this information comes from the EU’s labour force survey (EU-LFS).
-During the period 2006 to 2014, the activity rate for residents of an EU Member State born in another EU Member State was consistently higher — generally by 4–5 percentage points — than those recorded for either the native-born population or the population born in a country outside the EU.
-It is interesting to note that during the financial and economic crisis, the activity rate of people born in an EU Member State but living in another EU Member State continued to increase (as did that of native-born residents), while there was a reduction in the activity rate of those born in countries outside of the EU.
+Figure 7 provides an analysis of activity rates for those persons of working age (15-64 years), according to their place of birth; note that this information comes from the EU’s labour force survey (EU-LFS).
+During the period 2006 to 2016, the activity rate for residents of one EU Member State who had been born in another was consistently higher — generally by 4-5 percentage points — than the activity rates recorded for either the native-born population or the population born in countries outside the EU.
+It is interesting to note that during the global financial and economic crisis, the activity rate of people born in one EU Member State but living in another continued to increase (as did the rate for native-born residents), while there was a reduction in the activity rate of those born in countries outside of the EU.

 Female activity rates

-Women and men have a range of rights in the EU, such as: the right to freely and consensually choose a spouse; parental rights to a child irrespective of marital status; or the right to choose a profession / occupation when in work.
-Despite the considerable progress that has been made, gender inequalities continue to exist, perhaps nowhere more so than in the workplace: for example, women continue to experience a gender pay gap and they often have low levels of representation in positions of power, such as within senior management or in government.
+Women and men have a range of rights in the EU, such as: the right to freely and consensually choose a spouse; parental rights to a child irrespective of marital status; or the right to choose a profession/occupation when in work.
+Despite the considerable progress that has been made, gender inequalities persist, perhaps nowhere more so than in the workplace: for example, women continue to experience a gender pay gap and they often have low levels of representation in positions of power, such as within senior management or in government (which may also impact on the level of harassment they experience in the workplace).

-Female activity rates in 2014 were lower than male activity rates, with this gender gap linked to family and care activities, often referred to as the ‘supportive environment’, which tends to affect people’s availability and / or willingness, to participate in the labour force.
-This is especially the case in those EU Member States where traditional family units continue to thrive and / or where care services are lacking or do not meet the needs of (full-time) working parents, with women tending to decrease their paid working hours when they are parents, while men tend to increase them.
+Female activity rates in 2016 were lower than male activity rates, with this gender gap linked to some extent to family and care activities, often referred to as the ‘supportive environment’, which tends to affect people’s availability and/or willingness, to participate in the labour force.
+This is especially the case in those EU Member States where traditional family units continue to thrive and/or where care services are lacking or do not meet the needs of (full-time) working parents, with women tending to decrease their paid working hours when they are parents, while men tend to increase theirs.

-Figure 8 (which is also based on information from the EU-LFS) shows that female activity rates for those aged 15–64 years were highest among women born in another EU Member State (71.4 %), while the activity rates of native-born women (66.8 %) and women born in a country outside the EU (61.6 %) were much lower.
+Figure 8 (which is also based on information from the EU-LFS) shows that EU-28 female activity rates for those aged 15-64 years were highest in 2016 among women born in another EU Member State (72.0 %), while the activity rates of native-born women (67.7 %) and women born in a country outside the EU (61.0 %) were much lower.
 Women born in countries outside the EU may face a range of issues that explain their relatively low levels of economic activity, among which: migrating under family reunification provisions (which may involve constraints on employment rights); lower levels of educational attainment and language barriers; different cultural practices that highlight a women’s role at home; higher fertility rates; and various obstacles in accessing information about childcare services that are available and rights to use such services.

-The gap in female activity rates between the native-born population and those born outside of the EU was greatest in those EU Member States characterised by some of the highest female activity rates, namely the Netherlands, the Nordic Member States, Austria and the United Kingdom, as well as in Belgium and France.
-In each of these cases, the female activity rate for the native-born population in 2014 was at least 10 percentage points higher than that for women born outside the EU.
+The gap in activity rates between native-born women and women born outside of the EU was greatest in the EU Member States characterised by some of the highest female activity rates, namely, the Nordic Member States, the Netherlands, Belgium, Austria, France and the United Kingdom.
+In each of these cases, the activity rate for native-born women in 2016 was at least 10 percentage points higher than that for women born outside the EU.

-By contrast, in the southern EU Member States — where female activity rates for the native-born population tended to be much lower — it was common to find activity rates for women born outside the EU were higher; this was particularly true in Greece, Malta and Cyprus.
-In Cyprus, the activity rate for women born outside the EU was 79.9 %, the highest among any of the EU Member States.
+By contrast, in the southern EU Member States — where activity rates for native-born women tended to be much lower — it was common to find activity rates for women born outside the EU were higher; this was particularly true in Portugal, Greece, Cyprus and Malta.
+In Portugal, the activity rate for women born outside the EU was 77.1 %, which was the highest rate recorded among any of the EU Member States.

 Employment status by place of birth

-According to the population and housing census, a higher proportion of foreign-born residents in the EU Member States were in some form of employment (52.6 %) than the native-born population (46.4 %).
+According to the population and housing census, a higher proportion of foreign-born residents living in the EU-28 were in some form of employment (52.6 %) than the corresponding share for the native-born population (46.4 % were in some form of employment).
 Given that relatively few persons are employers or working on their own-account, the most striking aspect of the analysis presented in Figure 10 concerns the differences in the proportion of the foreign-born and native-born populations that are employees and those that are not in employment.

 On the one hand, there was a group of EU Member States where a higher proportion of the foreign-born population (compared with the native-born population) were employees and a lower proportion was not in employment.
 This was particularly the case in the southern EU Member States of Spain, Cyprus, Portugal, Malta, Italy, and Greece, as well as in Ireland, Slovenia and Luxembourg.